DePayFi/documentation/docs/apps/user-authorization.md

 Receive authorization from users by asking for the required permissions.

 :::info
-This is a fully compliant OAuth 2.0 Authorization Code flow implementation with PKCE.
+This is a OAuth 2.0 compliant Authorization Code flow implementation with PKCE.
 :::

 ![App User Authorization](/img/apps/app-user-authorization.jpg)